 This is another pair of sandals that you can wear during laidback days.
 Made of leather, it can correct posture and gait so that the health of the feet and the back won’t be compromised.
 It also improves mobility and strengthens the core muscles.
 It’s ideal for use of people with plantar fasciitis.

 Another orthotic sandal, this item from VionicWave is recommended by podiatrist Dr. Andrew Weil.
-It is designed to relive pain and discomfort associated with certain foot ailments.
+It is designed to relieve pain and discomfort associated with certain foot ailments.
 It has a built-in biomechanical orthotic footbed that has textured dots for improved grip, and a deep heel cup for cradling the foot.

 Unlike most flip flops, it can reduce pronation thanks to its tri-planar motion control feature that also restores the foot to its natural position.